julioCROS/julioCROS/README.md

 Hi 👋, I'm Julio Cesar and I'm currently majoring in Computer Engineering at CEFET-MG.
 I am very interested in _Web Development_ (Back and Front development) and I want to learn more about _Desktop development_, _Computer Vision_ and _Artificial Intelligence_.

 - 📚 I like to read mangas _(and I believe you have already noticed that.)_
-- 🎮 Like to playing alone or with friends in my free time too.
+- 🎮 Like to play in my free time too.
 - ❓ <b>𝘾𝙍𝙊𝙎</b> comes from: <b>𝘾</b>esar <b>𝙍</b>ocha <b>𝙊</b>liveira <b>𝙎</b>ouza.

 <p align = "center">